immcantation/presto/docs/examples/annotations.rst

     ParseHeaders.py merge -s reads.fasta -f UMI CELL -k INDEX --delete
     # result> COUNT=10,2|INDEX=ATGC,GGCC

-Without the :option:`--delete <ParseHeaders merge --delete>` argument the original ``UMI`` and ``CELL`` annotations would be kept in the header.
+Without the :option:`--delete <ParseHeaders merge --delete>` argument, the original ``UMI`` and ``CELL`` annotations would be kept in the header.

 The nested annotation values can then be combined